danny-avila/LibreChat/docs/deployment/docker_ubuntu_deploy.md

 docker ps
 ```

-## Part V: Editing the NGINX file (for custom domains and advanced configs)
+## Part IV: Editing the NGINX file (for custom domains and advanced configs)

 In case you would like to edit the NGINX file for whatever reason, such as pointing your server to a custom domain, use the following: